Location

 A new drop-in daytime choir in the Gold Room of the Centre for Science and Art in Stroud.

-All welcome – including babies, toddlers and children.
+All welcome – all genders – including babies, toddlers and children.

 Tuesday 9.30am-10.30am